-Inside the mind of Aaftab Poonawala: A clinical psychologist takes a peep
+Shraddha Walkar case: Inside the mind of Aaftab Poonawala -- A clinical psychologist takes a peep

 Intriguingly, the post-murder activity of Poonawala defied any irregularity in behaviour.
 Business Today asked Saxena how do you place the allegations that he brought other women home while parts of his dead partner lay in the fridge.

-She explained: "One might say that Poonawalla was trying to go about his life as if nothing had happened so as to try to convince his mind that all is fine.
+She explained: "One might say that Poonawala was trying to go about his life as if nothing had happened so as to try to convince his mind that all is fine.
 We as humans often try to fool our minds into thinking and believing what we want to.
 So, to run away from any unaddressed or unresolved feelings around the act, one might portray that life is in balance and we can keep moving forward."

 Also read: Shraddha Walkar murder case: Polygraph test on Aaftab ends, he may undergo narco analysis

-Also read: Shraddha murder case: How Rs 54,000 bank transaction led to Aaftab Poonawalla's arrest
+Also read: Shraddha murder case: How Rs 54,000 bank transaction led to Aaftab Poonawala's arrest

 Also read: Mehrauli murder case: Shraddha wanted to travel to Nepal as solo traveller, reveals friend